I Wrote my First Movie Review While Giving Birth to a Camera. It has followed me ever since. Please don't mind the Mess.

 - Famke Janssen’s first major American role before Goldeneye stands out as it’s filled with more sympathy and pathos than you’d expect from a mainstream horror movie.

 - The movie’s only true disturbing moments come from the members of Nix’ cult.
 Every time they’re onscreen is the only time the audience is truly off-balance.
-The things people do for love or an old what guy with charisma.
+The things people do for love or an old white guy with charisma.

 - I’d seen this when it first came out on VHS way back in the day.
 Seeing it again, I’m bereft that more horror movies, nay, more movies in general don’t feature more mandrills.
 I’d watch more mandrill-centric horror.